q3769/semver-maven-plugin/README.md

 *Note: The merge strategy here is opinionated.
 SemVer spec itself does not mention merging.*

-The basic idea here is to center the merge around the current POM version.
-I.e., the intents and purposes of the current POM version will dominate in the merge process.
+The basic idea here is to center the merge process around the current POM version.
+I.e., the intents and purposes of the current POM version will dominate the merge.

 1. Take the newer of the current POM version and the given version to merge, according to the SemVer precedence.